katzenpost/katzenpost/drafts/zcash_send.rst

 Y. Security Considerations
 ==========================

-* Note that unlike the Katzenpost client to client protocol as described in [KATZMIXE2E]_, this protocol uses a Provider-side service [KAETZCHEN]_ and therefore the Sphinx encryption is sufficient to protect the confidentiality and integrity of the payload.
+* Unlike the Katzenpost client to client protocol as described in [KATZMIXE2E]_, this protocol uses a Provider-side service [KAETZCHEN]_ and therefore the Sphinx encryption is sufficient to protect the confidentiality and integrity of the payload.

 Z. Future Work and Research
 ===========================

- * compose a reliable Zcash submission protocol using this protocol as it's basis
+ * Compose a reliable Zcash submission protocol library where the client checks the blockchain to see if the transaction was successfully transmitted; using this information instead of ACKnowledgment messages an Automatic Repeat reQuest protocol scheme can be conceived.

+ * Nothing here is specific to Zcash.
+There could also be a Bitcoin transaction submission service.
+These two transaction submission services SHOULD be on the same mix network and thereby both benefit from increasing each other's anonymity set size.

 Appendix A. References